RogerSelwyn/mqtt_discoverystream_ha/README.md

 ### Options

-This integration can only be configuration via YAML.
+This integration can only be configured via YAML.
 The base options are the same as the mqtt_statestream one.

 | key                | default | required | description                                                                  |